lovelylovelylovely/hackathon-first-try/SECOND_README.md

-This is the second read-me file

-This line was added by ms.lovely other account through command line.
+﻿This is the second read-me fileThis line was added by ms.lovely other account through command ltesuto